425 Park Avenue: Tenants

 L&L intended not to pre-lease the building, but in early 2016, hedge fund Citadel signed a lease for 200,000 sqft across several floors, including the penthouse floor.
 At the time it was signed, it was the most expensive lease in the city's history.
-Delays in construction have led some to speculate that Citadel may back out of the lease, or that it was seeking temporary offices due to the delays.
+Delays in construction led some to speculate that Citadel may back out of the lease, or that it was seeking temporary offices due to the delays.
 L&L has asserted that the tenant will move in as planned.
 These concerns were officially allayed in January 2019 when Citadel executed a lease expansion for another 124,000 sqft of space, bringing their total occupancy to 16 floors of the building.
 The expansion will see Citadel occupy a total of 335,400 sqft, or 48% of the building's space.

 Daniel Humm, a founder of restaurant Eleven Madison Park, was originally contracted to open two restaurants in the building.
 One was to be two stories tall, in the building's base, totaling roughly 14,000 sqft.
 According to L&L's founder, David Levinson, the intention was for the restaurant to be "[...] a Four Seasons on steroids for the 21st century".
 The other restaurant would have been open only to tenants, and would have been located on the 27th floor.
 In 2018, it was reported that despite construction delays, both venues were still expected to open upon the completion of construction.
 However, the plans for Humm's restaurant were cancelled in 2022 due to his pivot to serving exclusively vegan food at his restaurants.
-In August 2022, it was reported by The New York Post that Jean-Georges Vongerichten would replace Humm, opening a large restaurant in the building's base and a tenant-only restaurant.
+In August 2022, it was reported by the New York Post that Jean-Georges Vongerichten would replace Humm, opening a large restaurant in the building's base and a tenant-only restaurant.
+Four Twenty Five, a restaurant by Jean-Georges Vongerichten, opened in the building in December 2023.